top of page

 In fact, the Talmud teaches that Yitzhak intercedes for Israel,

-“In the future to come the Holy One, blessed be He, will say to Abraham and Jacob, “Your children have sinned against Me.”
+“In the future to come, the Holy One, blessed be He, will say to Abraham and Jacob, “Your children have sinned against Me.”
 [They] shall answer Him, “Sovereign of the Universe!
 Let them be wiped out for the sanctification of Your Name” . . .
-He shall retort, “There is no reason in old men, and no counsel in children!”
+He shall retort, “There is no reason in old men and no counsel in children!”
 Then shall he say to Isaac, “Your children have sinned against me.”
 But he (Isaac) shall answer Him, “Sovereign of the Universe!
 Are they my children and not Your children?
-When they gave precedence to “we will do” over “we will hearken” before You, You called them, “Israel my son, my firstborn” now they are my sons, not Your sons?!
+When they gave precedence to “we will do” over “we will hearken” before You, You called them, “Israel my son, my firstborn.”
+Now they are my sons, not Your sons?!
 Moreover, how much have they sinned?
 How many are the years of man?
 Seventy.
 Subtract twenty, for which You do not punish, and there remain fifty.
 Subtract twenty-five which comprise the nights, and there remain twenty-five.
 Subtract twelve and a half of prayer, eating, and Nature’s calls, [and] there remain twelve and a half.
 If You will bear all, it is well; if not, half be upon me and half upon You.
 And should You say, they must all be upon me, lo!
 I offered myself up before You (as a sacrifice)!
 [Thereupon] they shall commence and say, “For you [i.e., Isaac] are our father.
 Then shall Isaac say to them, “Instead of praising me, praise the Holy One, blessed be He, and Isaac shall show them the Holy One, blessed be He, with their own eyes.
 Immediately they shall lift up their eyes on high and exclaim, “You, O Lord, are our father; our redeemer from everlasting is your name.”
 Shabbat 89b, Soncino Press Edition

 The Pesikta Rabbati speaks of the awesome task of the Mashiach, which echoes the binding of Yitzhak,